-The Trustees' policy is to consider cashflow needs at each Trustee meeting and decide on where cash should be invested/disinvested until the time of the next Trustee meeting.
+The Scheme is currently broadly 'cashflow neutral' i.e. benefit outgo is broadly offset by Company contribution income.
+However, the Trustees keep the Scheme's cashflow needs under review and consider potential cashflow needs at each Trustee meeting, where they decide on where cash should be invested/disinvested until the time of the next Trustee meeting.